 All vehicles need maintenance or repairs at some point in time.
 Your car might even need some now without your knowing it — one recent survey showed that 77% of cars need some type of fix.
-At the more expensive end of these fixes are engine and transmission repairs, the two most costly types of repair in the United States; at the other end are relatively low-cost but still vital repairs such as replacing contaminated brake fluid — a problem that affects about 18% of cars, according to the same survey.
-One way to lower such auto repair costs is to ask your technicians to use generic replacement parts, rather than those made by the original equipment manufacturer (OEM; the same company that made your car).
-Here’s what you need to know about this decision:
+At the more expensive end of these fixes are engine and transmission repairs.
+Another low-cost but still vital repair is replacing brake fluid.
+One way to lower such auto repair costs is to purchase generic replacement parts.
+These are parts not made by the original equipment manufacturer.

 The Pros and Cons of Generic Parts